wmtorode/mechaffinity/README.md

   "colour" : "#f21c1c",
   "tag" : "pilot_rtolegend",
   "descriptionDefId": "",
-  "svgAssetId": ""
+  "svgAssetId": "",
+  "priority": 1
 }
 ```

 PilotIconColour objects allow you to change the pilot type's background colour to the specified colour, based on tags the pilot has.

-*Note: if a pilot qualifies for multiple icons only the first one will be applied*
+*Note: if a pilot qualifies for multiple icons, the one with the lowest priority value will be used*

 - `colour`: when not blank, pilots with the matching tag will have their pilot type icon background set to this colour, use HTML RGB Colour encoding
 - `tag`: the tag the pilot must have for this icon updates to be applied
 - `descriptionDefId`: when not blank, the pilot type tool tip text will be updated to use the `BaseDescriptionDef` with the matching ID, Mech Affinity or another mod must load this description via the mod.json manifest
 - `svgAssetId`: when not blank, the pilot type icon will have the foreground icon replaced by the SVG Asset matching this ID, Mech Affinity or another mod must load this `SVGAsset` via the mod.json manifest
+- `priority`: the priority for this icon data, the lower the number the higher the priority (ie. if a pilot matches 2 sets of icon data, then the one with the lowest value for priority will be used)

 ## New Combat Effects